awlarpi/pianotiles_autoclicker/README.md

 ## Usage

 I have not added autoamatic adaptibility for different positions of the game window, so users will have to set the target pixels for the clicker manually.

-Additionally, each level will require different presets for initial speed and acceleration.
+Additionally, each level will require different presets for initial speed and acceleration: beginner challlenge : speedgradient 0.037, initial 3.33 single tile challenge : speedgradient 0.0875, intial 5

 To use, simply complie and run the autoclicker.cpp file.
 Press s to start, and q to quit the program.